ono/resque-cleaner/README.markdown

     > cleaner.limiter.on?
     => true

-With limiter, ResqueClener's filtering targets only the last X(3000 in this sampe) failed jobs.
+With limiter, ResqueCleaner's filtering targets only the last X(3000 in this sample) failed jobs.

     > cleaner.select.size
     => 3,000

-The clear\_stale method deletes all jobs entried prior to the last X(3000 in this sample) failed jobs.
+The clear\_stale method deletes all jobs entered prior to the last X(3000 in this sample) failed jobs.
 This calls Redis API and no iteration occurs on Ruby application; it should be quick even if there are huge number of failed jobs.